stackhpc/smatrix/README.md

 - `smatrix_dimensions`: Optional.
 Mapping defining dimensions for test matrix, where each key is the dimension name and each value is a list of possible values.
 These can be used for templating in `smatrix_template_src` using `{{ item.<dimension> }}` where `<dimension>` is a key name.
 Default is `{}`.
 - `smatrix_exclude`: Optional.
 List of dimension combinations to skip.
 Each element defines one combination to skip, and is a dict with some keys and values from `smatrix_dimensions`.
 Default is `[]` i.e. all combinations run.
 - `smatrix_submit_src`: Optional.
 Name or path of script to submit.
 Default is `smatrix_template_dest` (see below) which will need overriding if `smatrix_template_src` is a glob.
+- `smatrix_output_path`: Optional.
+Path of an output file produced by the job - if this path exists then the submit step will be skipped for this run.
+Default is the empty string.
 - `smatrix_dryrun`: Optional.
 Set `true` to use `echo sbatch` as the command to submit, useful (with `ansible -v ...`) to see what will get submitted.
 Default `false`.
 - `smatrix_git_describe`: Optional.
 String which can be used by templates to describe current repo state.
 Default is output of `git describe --all --long --dirty` e.g. `heads/main-0-g564df3e-dirty`.
 Set to any constant if *not* calling this role from inside a git repo.